Edi-San24/threat-actor-profiler/README.md

 - **MITRE CTI Repository**: https://github.com/mitre/cti

 All data is sourced from MITRE's open CTI repository and is used in accordance with their terms of use.

 ---

-## Contributing

-This is a portfolio project, but suggestions and feedback are welcome!
-Feel free to:
-- Open an issue for bugs or feature requests
-- Fork the repository for your own analysis
-- Share interesting findings or use cases

----